TechWiser

 4. Drum Pad Machine

-If you don’t want to play drums but still want to give beat making a shot, the Drum Pad Machine is a good option.
-When you open the app it shows you colored grids with single tiles.
+If you don’t want to play drums but still wish to give beat-making a shot, the Drum Pad Machine is a good option.
+When you open the app, it shows you colored grids with single tiles.
 Tapping on the tile which is in the same color scheme will give you similar sounds.
 These sounds are designed in such a way that whichever tile you click plays it in a rhythm, so you will sound good with any permutation and combination.
 If even that doesn’t instill confidence, you can learn basic beat-making with the tutorial section.

 Drum Pad Machine